 In the CFS context, Ben has handled matters involving every consumer finance law and asset class.
 His fintech matters have also ranged widely, including work on mobile and digital banking, merchant acquiring, payments and emerging payments, data analytics, marketplace and online lending, digital currencies and blockchain, personal finance, foreign exchange, and regtech.

 Ben has extensive experience representing clients in supervisory, enforcement and litigation matters involving the Consumer Financial Protection Bureau (CFPB), and has been a leader in the private bar on CFPB matters since the Bureau's inception in 2011.
 He also routinely handles matters involving the OCC, FRB, FDIC, DOJ, FTC, HUD, FinCEN, state banking and financial services authorities and state attorneys general.
-Beyond CFS issues, those matters have concerned issues relating to leveraged/commercial lending, AML/BSA/OFAC, data privacy and cyber security, troubled / failed banks, corporate fiduciary duties, and financial institution fraud.
+Beyond CFS issues, those matters have concerned leveraged/commercial lending, AML/BSA/OFAC, data privacy and cyber security, troubled / failed banks, corporate fiduciary duties, and financial institution fraud.
 Such matters often have involved parallel civil and class action proceedings.

 Representation of numerous financial institutions, other financial services companies and individuals in more than 20 CFPB investigations and enforcement matters concerning marketing, lending, collections, credit reporting, and servicing practices across every consumer finance asset class, including, systems and mortgages, credit cards, auto loans, student loans, manufactured home loans, personal loans, as well as payment other services.
 Aside from one matter involving the alleged marketing and sales practices of a major credit card issuer, which was resolved successfully by consent order, these matters have been closed with no action or, in certain cases, resolved privately on favorable terms.